-Your marketing message is often the very first communication between you and a potential customer, which is why it’s so important to nail your first impression.
-It only takes 50 milliseconds for users to make a judgment about you and your product.
+Your marketing message is often the first communication between you and a potential customer, which is why it’s so important to nail it.

 The Two Big Mistakes that Startups Make with Messaging

 Countless companies miss the mark with their primary marketing message.
-There are two big pitfalls that these companies fall into.
+There are two pitfalls that these companies fall into:

 Mistake 1: The “Brand” Message